Insel Air: 2011-2016: development

-Financial crisis 2016 and demise
+2016: financial crisis and demise

 In late 2016, Insel Air began seeing growing financial issues due to non-payment from Venezuela which resulted in most of its Curaçao registered (PJ) aircraft being grounded due to lack of maintenance.
 This included two MD-80s and three Fokker 50s.
 The airline began leasing the four MD-80s and three Fokker 70 aircraft from its sister company Insel Air Aruba.
 In January 2017, after several incidents involving loss of cabin pressure, mostly involving the MD-80 aircraft, as well as the pilots refusing to take off from Sint Maarten, lead to the grounding of all of the Aruban registered (P4) aircraft that were leased to Insel Air from Insel Air Aruba by the Curaçao Civil Aviation Authority and Department of Civil Aviation in Aruba, for inspection.
 This included the four MD-80s and the two Fokker 70s in service.
 This resulted in 80% of the overall fleet being grounded, leaving only three Fokker 50s flying and all of the international flights being cancelled.

 Due to the grounding, the airline has had to lease aircraft from other companies, including a Boeing 737-400 from USA-based Swift Air, and an Airbus A320 from Dominican Wings for its Sint Maarten-Santo Domingo flights.
 Other leased aircraft included an Estelar Latinoamérica Boeing 737-400 operating Barquisimeto and Caracas as well as a Fokker 70 from Fly All Ways for its Georgetown and Suriname routes.

 Amid its current financial troubles, the airline would adapt its current flight schedule to accommodate its current state.
 In October 2016, it was announced that the airline would adapt its flight schedule to cut back on its shorter flights, mainly between Curaçao and Aruba.
 In January 2017, It was revealed that its Quito flights, which were upgraded to scheduled flights in 2016 has now been downgraded once more to seasonal flights and will be operated via Curaçao and is slated to resume in the summer of 2017.
 Flights between Miami and Port-au-Prince as well as Curaçao and Valencia have also been downgraded to seasonal flights and will resume in the higher travel season.
 Curaçao to Havana will have a month long hiatus ending in February but resuming in March 2017.
 Destinations such as Barranquilla and San Juan have also been dropped as the airline continues with its measures to stabilize its route network.